Economic impact of immigration to Canada: Positive impact

 Immigration has become a dominant driver of Canadian economy and population in the 21st century.
 By 2021, nearly one quarter (~23%) of Canadian population was foreign born, the highest share since confederation.
 Canada's working-age population growth has been almost entirely due to immigration.

 Over the past two decades, immigration has exerted a net positive impact on the Canadian economy, primarily through its contributions to population expansion and labor force augmentation, which have significantly driven gross domestic product (GDP) growth and fostered innovation.
 Furthermore, immigration has played a pivotal role in addressing critical skill shortages, enabling the fulfillment of labor market demands in essential sectors, including engineering, medicine, healthcare, and various other specialized fields.
 At the same time, immigration has posed challenges such as housing strain and problems with societal integration of immigrants.

 Economic Output

 Immigration substantially boosts GDP by expanding the labour force and consumer market.
 An analysis by Bank of Canada finds that immigrants have added roughly 2.5 percentage points to Canada's potential output in just two years (2023–24).
-Similarly, Scotiabank estimates that, without the immigran population of Quebec and Ontario (~17% and ~34% of working age respectively), Ontario's GDP would be 20% smaller and Quebec's 9% smaller.
+Similarly, Scotiabank estimates that, without the immigrant population of Quebec and Ontario (~17% and ~34% of working age respectively), Ontario's GDP would be 20% smaller and Quebec's 9% smaller.
 Historical immigration has underpinned about one-fifth of Ontario's economic size.
 In 2023, new federal immigration levels were projected to add another C$2.9 billion to Ontario's real GDP (about +0.8 percentage points) and C$0.9 billion to Quebec's real GDP (+0.5 percentage points).